 Dry skin is a common ailment for dogs, especially in the wintertime.
-Fortunately, there are a few easy things you can do to help your dog’s skin stay hydrated and healthy.
+Fortunately, you can do a few easy things to help your dog’s skin stay hydrated and healthy.
 This article will outline five simple tips to help your dog’s dry skin.

 Causes of Dry Skin in Dogs